 Select Schedule Appointment.
 When asked what you need help with, select Tutoring.

-Select your preferred day and appointment time with one of our writing tutors (John, Laura, or Natasha), then click Continue.
+Select your preferred day and appointment time with one of our writing tutors, then click Continue.

 Under Course, click Add a Course, then select the class you want tutoring for.
 Click Save.

 Please add any additional information you want your tutor to know, including information about the assignment you're working on, the types of questions you have, and the deadline for your assignment.

 Everyone is a writer, and every writer can benefit from tutoring.
 We are here to help!
 Writing is an inherently social process.
 We research what other authors have previously said, write responses, share drafts for peer review, and make revisions based on the feedback we receive.
 Writing is an interaction, a collaboration process to effectively communicate our ideas.
 At the Writing Center, we support writers who are working through the many dynamic phases of this process.
 We offer: